 For each word, select the meaning.
 Click 'Get Score' when you are finished.

 Great job.
 Now lets move on to collocations (words that like to be together).

-Using a range of collocations accurately is necessary for a higher band.
+of collocations accurately is necessary for a higher band.

 Match the two halves of the collocations.
 If you don’t know the meaning of a collocation then check the meanings below the activity.